The key to philodendron pink princess care is to give it plenty of indirect light to encourage the variegation and to not over water it…

 Overwatering is the biggest cause of issues in these plants.
 Do not let them sit in soggy wet soil, make sure you tip all extra water out after watering, and only water them if they need it.
 Root rot and leaf-browning are very common issues from overwatering.
 Also keep an eye out for common plant pests like mealybugs.

 Pink princesses can revert.
 If they put out leaves with no pink variegation, you can cut them off, back to the last node that produced a variegated leaf.
 Then move it to a brighter location (but not direct sun).
 The light and cutting back to a variegated node should both encourage more variegation.
+For more on this see our guide: Reverted Philodendron Pink Princess.

 The pink congo and pink princess are different as the pink congo has all pink leaves at the top.
 The pink congo’s pink is not naturally induced, it uses chemicals and will fade over time., they are not natural and will grow out green.
 I personally would geta pink princess every time, they are thing of (natural) beauty.